Forgive me, Father, for I have sinned... Q (disguised as a Greek priest):

 - In Terry and the Pirates, Cap'n Blaze and his gang disguise themselves as monks when they set up an opium farm inside a monastery.

-- "Father" Lamont in the Modesty Blaise arc "Milord", who poses as a priest in order to abduct girls for a porn and snuff film ring.
+- 'Father' Lamont in "Milord", who poses as a priest in order to abduct girls for a porn and snuff film ring.

 Films — Live-Action

 - Favoured disguise of Carlos the Jackal in The Bourne Series.
 He starts referring to himself as the "monseigneur from Paris" (monseigneur being used as a honorific title for priests in the Roman Catholic Church) and hangs out in churches.
 Bit ironic for a Marxist, who later converted to Islam in real life.

 - This was a favourite trick of Zorro.